 However, to extract genuine value from insights, they must be accurate and relevant to your aims.
 Collecting, extracting, formatting, and analyzing insights is quite a dense task.
 Today technologies do help with collecting and then extracting the data they get from insights.

-There are different types of insights you can derive from data – some are analyzed by humans, while others can be solely technology-based.
-Here’s how you can get valuable data for future investment decisions:
+There are many types of insights that derive from data.
+Some are analyzed manually, while others can be solely technology-based.
+Here we introduced the technology-based insight tool kapiche.com creates the fastest data report that provides valuable data for future investment decisions:

 - Surveys.
 You can collect surveys to identify if it’s worth further investing in products, services, and features.